The Miami Hurricane

 The Miami Hurricane is the official student newspaper at the University of Miami in Coral Gables, Florida.

-Founded in 1929, The Miami Hurricane is published weekly each Tuesday with timely online updates daily by a staff of mostly undergraduate University of Miami students.
+Founded in 1929, The Miami Hurricane is published each Tuesday with timely online updates daily by a staff of mostly undergraduate University of Miami students.
 The newspaper has won multiple awards during its history, including two Associated Collegiate Press National Pacemaker Awards in 1992 and 2009.
 It has been designated an Associated Collegiate Press "Hall of Fame" newspaper.

 The Miami Hurricane has a weekly print distribution of 8,000, consisting predominantly of University of Miami students, staff, administrators, faculty, and employees.
 It is funded through local advertising and university subsidies.
 Its cumulative circulation including online readers is 30,000.

 It is distributed free of charge on the University of Miami campus and at several nearby off-campus locations each Tuesday.
-The newspaper provides timely updates on its online news site and issues an email newsletter twice weekly on Tuesdays and Thursdays.
+The newspaper provides updates on its online news site and issues an email newsletter twice weekly on Tuesdays and Thursdays.

 The Miami Hurricane is an also an affiliate of UWIRE, which distributes and promotes its content to their global network.